ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 ## NEXT STEPS:
 - Decide what version of Alpha will be the first implementation
 - Figure out what k should equal
+- Test if using weighted averages would increase stability and how it would affect responsiveness